What you’ll learn to do: describe the strengths and weaknesses of descriptive, experimental, and correlational research

 When scientists passively observe and measure phenomena it is called correlational research.
 Here, psychologists do not intervene and change behavior, as they do in experiments.
-In correlational research, they identify patterns of relationships, but usually cannot infer what causes what.
-Importantly, with correlational research, you can examine only two variables at a time, no more and no less.
+In correlational research, they can identify a relationship between two variables but usually cannot infer what causes what.

 Watch It: More on Research

 If you enjoy learning through lectures and want an interesting and comprehensive summary of this section, then click on the Youtube link to watch a lecture given by MIT Professor John Gabrieli.
 Start at the 30:45 minute mark and watch through the end to hear examples of actual psychological studies and how they were analyzed.
 Listen for references to independent and dependent variables, experimenter bias, and double-blind studies.
 In the lecture, you’ll learn about breaking social norms, “WEIRD” research, why expectations matter, how a warm cup of coffee might make you nicer, why you should change your answer on a multiple choice test, and why praise for intelligence won’t make you any smarter.